REVOLT N REIGN Terms & GLOSSARY

 E

-All card effects in Revolt N Reign apply to the card's controller by default.
-Unless a card explicitly states "opponent," "opponent controls," "any opponent," or otherwise clearly identifies another target, every effect resolves only on the player who played the card and the cards they control.
-This includes, but is not limited to, effects involving LP, IP, damage, prevention, locks, unlocks, draws, discards, milling, exile, card movement, and status changes.
+RULE: Unless a card explicitly states “opponent,” “opponent controls,” “any opponent,” or otherwise clearly identifies another target, every effect resolves only on the player who played the card and the cards they control.
+This includes but is not limited to: LP, IP, damage, prevention, locks, unlocks, draws, discards, milling, exile, card movement, and status changes.

 A card affected by Block or Lock does not trigger or apply any triggered, passive, continuous, or Each Turn effects unless explicitly immune.

-The final phase of the turn, during which:
+The final phase of each turn.

 Players discard down to 7 cards